-Apple closes stores in 4 states, again, as infections rise
+Apple Closes Stores in 4 States, Again, as Infections Rise

 Arizona and Florida have both experienced rising incidents of new cases and rates of those testing positive for COVID-19.

 There were 286.7 new cases of COVID-19 per 100,000 people in Arizona over the past two weeks, which ranks first in the country for new cases per capita.
-The rolling average number of daily new cases has increased by 1,024.1, or 143.1%.
+The rolling average number of daily new cases has increased by 1,024.1, or 143.1 percent.

-Over the past two weeks, the rolling average number of daily new cases in Florida has increased by 1,422.7, or 144.4%., according to researchers at Johns Hopkins University tracking the virus.
+Over the past two weeks, the rolling average number of daily new cases in Florida has increased by 1,422.7, or 144.4 percent, according to researchers at Johns Hopkins University tracking the virus.

 “We take this step with an abundance of caution as we closely monitor the situation and we look forward to having our teams and customers back as soon as possible,” Apple said in a prepared statement.